David-Simonetti-ND/Stock-Market-Simulator/README.md

 2. cd Stock-Market-Simulator/src
 ```

+### Clients

+There are several test scripts that can be used as a client.
+1. `../../tests/test_hft.py` - a high-frequency trader that sends buy/sell requests as fast as possible (no stdout)
+2. `../../tests/test_lft.py` - a low-frequency trader that sends buy/sell requests every 1 second (no stdout)
+3. `../../tests/test_random_player.py` - a random LFT trader that randomly sends buy/sell requests of 1-15 stocks.
+4. `../../tests/test_john_player.py` - a LFT trader that implements John's custom strategy
+5. `../../tests/test_david_player.py` - a LFT trader that implements David's custom strategy
+6. `../../tests/test_interactive.py` - an interactive trader for demonstration purposes

 ### Running on Student Machines:

-Running on the student machines is the easiest to get an overview of all the parts of the system, but the performance will be pretty bad because the number of replicators will be limited to the number of machines that exist.
+running on the student machines is the easiest to get an overview of all the parts of the system, but the performance is poor because the number of replicators will be limited to the number of machines that exist.
 Running multiple replicators on the same machine is possible but doesn't result in much throughput gain.

-There is no specific version of python required with any sort of dependencies, just any python version 3.9 and above.
+Ensure you have python 3.9+ installed on the student machines.

-To run StockNet, start 4 different terminals connected to student machines.
+To run StockNet, start 4 different terminals connected to various student machines.
 They can be all the same student machine or all different.

 From here, navigate to the Stock-Market-Simulator (wherever you cloned the github repository to) and `cd src` into the src directory on all four terminals.